New 42 day free trial

 • Tracking & Delivery Information APIs

-Smarty™ enhances USPS data to provide ridiculously fast address validation, address data enrichment, standardization, and autocomplete with a collection of flexible address APIs.
+For the purposes of this article, we’re going to hone in on the USPS address validation API and how Smarty® enhances USPS’s address records to provide ridiculously fast address validation, address data enrichment, standardization, and autocomplete with a collection of flexible address APIs.
 Try one here:

 US Address Validation API US Address Autocomplete API US ZIP Code API